danielfone/railscamp-codegolf/course/README.md

 ## Objective

 Do more with less!
-Work through the each holes to reduce the code to as few bytes as possible while still passing the tests.
+Work through the each hole to reduce the code to as few bytes as possible while still passing the tests.

 A few things: